DISN: Deep Implicit Surface Network for High-quality Single-view 3D Reconstruction: Experiments

 \subsection{Camera Pose Estimation}

 We compare our camera pose estimation with \cite{insafutdinov18pointclouds}.
 Given a point cloud $PC_w$ in world coordinates for an input image, we transform $PC_w$ using the predicted camera pose and compute the mean distance $d_{3D}$ between the transformed point cloud and the ground truth point cloud in camera space.
 We also compute the 2D reprojection error $d_{2D}$ of the transformed point cloud after we project it onto the input image.
 Table~\ref{tab:camest} reports $d_{3D}$ and $d_{2D}$ of \cite{insafutdinov18pointclouds} and our method.
 With the help of the $6D$ rotation representation, our method outperforms \cite{insafutdinov18pointclouds} by $2$ pixels in terms of 2D reprojection error.
+We also train and test the pose estimation on the new 2D dataset.
+Even these images possess more view variation, because of the better rendering quality, we can achieve an average 2D distance of 4.38 pixels on 224 by 224 images (2.67 pixels if normalized to the original resolution of 137 by 137).